-The Inflation Target
+Medium-Term Inflation Target

-The desired inflation target of below 10 percent is expressed in terms of an annual rate of inflation based on the Consumer Prices Index (CPI).
-Although the Bank is not bound by law to explain to the Ministry of Finance or to parliament if the target is not achieved, the Governor may be summoned to the Finance Committee of parliament to explain developments within the economy.
-A target of 10 percent does not mean that inflation will be held at this rate constantly.
+The medium-term inflation target (currently 8±2 percent) is set jointly by the fiscal and monetary authorities, and is expressed in terms of an annual rate of CPI inflation.
+Although the Bank is not bound by law to explain developments to the Ministry of Finance or to Parliament if the target is not achieved, the Governor of the Bank of Ghana may be summoned to the Finance Committee of Parliament to explain developments within the economy.
+A target of 8±2 percent, for example, does not mean that inflation will be held within this band constantly.
 The economy is subject to shocks that can cause unnecessary uncertainty and volatility.
 When inflation stays above target for some obvious reasons, the MPC’s aim would be to steer interest rates so that inflation can be brought back to target within a reasonable period of time without creating undue instability in the economy.

-The Monetary Policy Committee
+Monetary Policy Committee (MPC)

 The Bank seeks to achieve the government’s inflation target by setting a monetary policy interest rate which is decided by the MPC.
 The MPC consists of seven members – five from the Bank of Ghana and two external members appointed by the Minister of Finance.
 The meetings are chaired by the Governor of the Bank of Ghana.
 The MPC meets bi-monthly for a two-day meeting, usually beginning on Monday and ending on Tuesday, followed by a Press conference on Wednesday.
 The meeting dates for each year are determined well in advance at the beginning of each year.
 Decisions are made by a vote of the Committee on a one-person one-vote basis, with each member stating clearly and with reasons why a particular rate decision was preferred or otherwise.
 The final decision is reached by consensus.